Hair Putty vs Wax vs Pomade – Which One Should I Use and Why?

 What is Pomade?

-Pomade is meant to provide a high-shine finish and slick hairstyle.
+Pomade is meant to provide a high-shine finish and a slick hairstyle.
 Take a look back at ‘greasers’ and Elvis, and you’ll have an idea of what pomade can accomplish.
 Don’t get stuck on the idea, though, that you’ll end up looking like a West Side Story reject.
 Those vintage hairstyles come from using a large amount of the product.

-As with most styling aids, you can find pomade in strong, medium and low hold versions.
+As with most styling aids, you can find pomade in strong, medium, and low-hold versions.
 You can also choose the level of shine your hair will have after application.
 Light hold provides a looser style that allows for reshaping throughout the day.
 If your hair is wavy to curly, medium to long length, or thin to fine, a light hold will probably work great.

 Medium hold is typically best for short to medium hairstyles.
 It can give your look a spiky and textured appearance.
 And while most aren’t made with thin to fine hair in mind, fiber and clay pomades work wonders in this department.
 If you’ve got thick hair and want a high-volume style, though, it’s probably best to go with the strong hold.